 For each tree, be sure to add details in the following option:

-• Build Stories for Tree - This impacts the timeline in an ancestor profile.
-Do you want Ancestry to turn facts into a story starter?
+Build Stories for Tree - This impacts the timeline in an ancestor profile.
+Do you want Ancestry to turn facts into story starters?

-• Do you mind if other users find your family tree?
+Do other users find your family tree?
 Use the Public Tree option.

-• Are you working on a theory tree or a client research project?
-Then make your tree private but also select the option to "Also prevent your tree from being found in searches."
+Are you working on a theory tree or a client research project?
+Then, make your tree private and select the option to "also prevent your tree from being found in searches."

-Suppose you ever want to export your family tree to save to your computer, use for GEDmatch, MyHeritage, or Findmypast.
+Suppose you ever want to export your family tree to save to your computer or use it for GEDmatch, MyHeritage, or Findmypast.
 In that case, you'll see the export option.
-If you want to transfer information to FamilySearch, use RootsMagic and watch this video to learn about that process.
+Transferring information between FamilySearch and RootsMagic is quite a process.

 Your Ancestry Public Profile